 Non-spectral wave boundary conditions

 Stationary wave boundary conditions are enabled using wbctype values stat, ts_1, ts_2, ts_nonh or stat_table.
 The conditions are generally defined within the params.txt file directly using the keywords described in the table below.
 In addition, in case of wbctype values ts_1 or ts_2 the file bc/gen.ezs should be present that describes the infragravity wave forcing generated outside of XBeach.
 For the wbctype ts_nonh also a separate file is needed.
-More information about these files in 4.4.2.2.
+For more information about these files, see Section 4.4.2.2.

 Stationary wave boundary conditions

 Only in case of wbctype = stat_table the time-varying stationary wave boundary conditions are fully described in an external file referenced by the bcfile keyword.
-The bcfile keyword is part of the spectral wave boundary condition input and also the referenced file is designed for time-varying spectral input in the form of JONSWAP spectra (see 4.4.1.1).
+The bcfile keyword is part of the spectral wave boundary condition input and also the referenced file is designed for time-varying spectral input in the form of JONSWAP spectra (see Section 4.4.1.1).
 In stationary mode only the relevant data from this file is used and irrelevant data like gamma and dfj are discarded.